torstees/MVtest/README.md

 \newpage
 ### Input Data

-MVTest attempts to mimic the interface for PLINK where appropriate.
+MVtest attempts to mimic the interface for PLINK where appropriate.

 All input files should be whitespace delimited.
 For text based allelic annotations, 1|2 and A|C|G|T annotation is sufficient.
 All data must be expressed as alleles, not as genotypes (except for IMPUTE output, which is a specialized format that is very different from the other forms).